-1.39 The Board reserves the right, in its absolute discretion, to at any time amend, modify or terminate the Plan with respect to all Common Shares in respect of Options which have not yet been granted

-Approvals t Any amendment unless the effect Service Provide nt to any provision of such amendments. on of the Plan yent is intended t will be subject to reduce (but no to any necessary of to increase) th Regulatory e benefits of
+5.5 The Board reserves the right, in its absolute discretion, to at any time amend, modify or terminate the Plan with respect to all Common Shares in respect of Options which have not yet been granted hereunder.
+Any amendment to any provision of the Plan will be subject to any necessary Regulatory Approvals unless the effect of such amendment is intended to reduce (but not to increase) the benefits of this Plan to Service Providers.